ETHZ-TEC/permafrostanalytics/ideas/water_detection/README.md

 0,1,2 subfolders respectively (according to number of classes)
 TODO: automatize this step

-3. Open create_labels.ipynb and adjust the paths accordingly Run the entire notebook for multiple years consecutively with YEAR_FLAG = 'train' and one year with YEAR_FLAG = 'test' to generate the data in the test folder
+3. Open preprocessing.ipynb and adjust the paths accordingly Run the entire notebook for multiple years consecutively with YEAR_FLAG = 'train' and one year with YEAR_FLAG = 'test' to generate the data in the test folder

-4. Open lw_classifier.ipynb and adjust train_data and test_data
+4. Open classifier.ipynb and adjust train_data and test_data
 paths.
 (Optional) inspect a couple of samples from dataloaders as sanity check.
 Run the rest of the cells to start the training.

 #### Visualize Data
-There are different visualizations within the folder 'visualize_data'.
+There are different visualization toold within the folder 'visualize_data'.
 You might have to install the 'R' package in order to run some of them.